Knee Problems In Your Dog – Patellar Luxation

 Most owners just notice that their pet begins to occasionally skip when it runs.
 There is no sign that there is any pain – your dog just doesn’t let one rear leg touch the ground as it runs or walks.
 Then, after a few steps, the leg usually returns to normal and the pet seems unconcerned.

 In other dogs, owners notice a pop while the pet is shifting around on the owner’s lap or being handled.
 It is quite often a groomers or your veterinarian that first bring the problem to the owner’s attention.
 Knee caps that have the potential to pop out of their groove do so most readily when the knee is fully extended.
-Many vets, me included, always check for the potential of the problem in toy breeds on the clients first visit.
+Many vets, me included, always check for the potential of the problem in toy breeds on the client’s first visit.
 With the leg fully extended, moderate inward thumb pressure on the patella of an at-risk dog will usually pop it out of its groove.
 This must never be done forcefully.

 I mentioned that many owners remain unconcerned about their dog skipping until it becomes an almost constant problem at around three years of age.
-But many toy breed are no more that six months old when their gait problems first begin.
+But many toy breeds are no more than six months old when their gait problems first begin.
 When knee structures are seriously out of line, it has been known to occur as early as 8-10 weeks.
 The parents of those dog almost certainly had the trait as well.
 Many breeders of toy dogs just shrug it off as “normal”.

 Patellar luxation is often divided into four grades of seriousness or severity.
 There is quite a bit of subjectivity (decision leeway) in deciding when a pet moves from one stage to the next: